transferwise/pipelinewise/docs/concept/replication_methods.rst

 When it replicates a table using Key-based Incremental Replication, a few things will happen:

 1. During a replication job, PipelineWise stores the maximum value of a table’s Replication Key column.
-2. During the next replication job, :ref:`Taps` will compare saved value from the previous job to Replication Key column values in the source.
+2. During the next replication job, :ref:`taps_list` will compare saved value from the previous job to Replication Key column values in the source.
 3. Any rows in the table with a Replication Key greater than or equal to the stored value are replicated.
 4. PipelineWise stores the new maximum value from the table’s Replication Key column.
 5. Repeat.